makerdao/community/governance/polls/Ecosystem Scope Clarification Edit - Amend PullUp Ecosystem Actor MKR Allocation - April 24, 2023.md

 start_date: 2023-04-24T16:00:00
 end_date: 2023-04-27T16:00:00
 ---
-# Poll: Ecosystem Scope Clarification Edit - PullUp MKR Allocation - April 24, 2023
+# Poll: Ecosystem Scope Clarification Edit - Amend PullUp Ecosystem Actor MKR Allocation - April 24, 2023

 The Arbitration Facilitators have placed a Governance Poll into the voting system using their powers defined in [MIP113c2.7.1.2](https://mips.makerdao.com/mips/details/MIP113#7-1-pregame-bootstrapping-votes).
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, April 24 at 16:00 UTC.